 This is very nearly a Jack and the Beanstalk story, except it has to do with a little girl, maybe even two little girls.
+It emphasizes that we must listen to the children.
 Oh, and I guess it is not a beanstalk at all, but a tree.

 Many, many moons ago we brought our wee, little daughter home from Sunday school.
 She was carrying a fragile tree seedling in a small container.
 Perhaps it was a gift for Mother’s Day.
 However, it could have been for Father’s Day.
 Did I tell you this was many moons ago?